magnate3/raspberry-pi-os-qemu/README.md

 The kernel must run on cheap & modern hardware.

 Showing the evolution path is important.
-On the path, each version must be runnable.
+Along the path, each version must be runnable.

 Crucial kernel functions to implement:

 * protection modes
 * interrupt handling
 * preemptive scheduling
 * virtual memory

 Experimenting with these features is difficult with commodity kernels due to their complexity.